Project-MONAI/multi-modal/README.md

 ## Agentic Framework Overviews

+### VLM-Radiology-Agent-Framework

-**VLM-Radiology-Agent-Framework** is a radiology-focused framework that combines medical images with text data to assist radiologists in diagnosis and interpretation.
+A radiology-focused framework that combines medical images with text data to assist radiologists in diagnosis and interpretation.

 **Key Features:**